Delta Dawn: Tanya Tucker version

-Helen Reddy
+Helen Reddy version

 Record producer Tom Catalano created an instrumental track of "Delta Dawn."
 Catalano first offered the vocal track to Barbra Streisand, but she refused; after this he gave the vocal to Reddy.

 Reddy's version, which added upward modulation to Tucker's cold intro and nonstop vocals throughout, entered the top ten on 18 August 1973, on its way to its lone week at number one on the main Billboard Hot 100 chart, on 15 September 1973.
 It remained in the top 10 for eight weeks, and was ranked as the No. 14 song for 1973 according to Billboard.
 "Delta Dawn" was also the first of Reddy's six consecutive—and eight overall—number one hits on the Billboard Easy Listening chart.
 The song also topped the Cash Box chart on 8 September 1973, remaining at number one for two weeks.

-Reddy had reached number two with both "I Don't Know How to Love Him" and I Am Woman in her native Australia; "Delta Dawn" became her first number one hit there, spending five weeks at the top of the Kent Music Report in August and September 1973.
+Reddy had reached number two with both "I Don't Know How to Love Him" and "I Am Woman" in her native Australia; "Delta Dawn" became her first number one hit there, spending five weeks at the top of the Kent Music Report in August and September 1973.
 "Delta Dawn" also marked Reddy's only chart appearance in South Africa, reaching number 13 in the autumn of 1973.